Jerry Dorsman Recovery Story

-- Exploring spirituality and developing a spiritual connection that worked for me
+- Exploring spirituality and developing an inner spiritual connection that worked for me

-- Building relationships with family, with my family of origin and also with the new family I had just started
+- Building relationships with family, with both my family of origin and with the new family I had just started

 - Developing a new set of friends and getting together with them on a regular basis

 Having the right set of recovery skills is so important.
 For years, I kept refining and expanding those skills.
 I studied everything I could find about breaking addictions, and specifically about alcohol addiction.